REPVL/DIGIMAP-Final-Project/Flask/README.md

 You can install them using pip: `pip install flask opencv-python numpy pillow`

-## Running the Server
+## Running the web application

-To run the server, follow these steps:
+To run the web application, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the directory where the server code is located.